SaifulJnU/Nginx_docker_static_website/README.md

    0.0.0.0:8080/test
 ```

-Boom! you see your website is running.
+Boom! now you can see your website is running.
 ---
 ---
 ## To publish image into dockerhub use the following command: